garagehive/garagehive.github.io/docs/garagehive-humm-financing.md

    ![](media/garagehive-humm-finalise-payment6.png)

-7. The invoice has two lines, one for the total amount of the recently posted Jobsheet and the other for the **Audit and Accountancy Fees** charged by Humm.
+7. The invoice has two lines, one for the total amount of the recently posted Jobsheet and the other for the **Audit and Accountancy Fees** charged by Humm or any other commision account that is added in setup.
 The invoice total will be the total amount on the Jobsheet minus the **Audit and Accountancy fees**.

    ![](media/garagehive-humm-finalise-payment7.png)